jpark8215/Motivational-App/README.md

 ## Overview

-**MotiMosaic** is a motivational quotes app targeting women in their 20s and 30s.
+**MotiMosaic** is a motivational quotes app.
 It features a modern Material 3 design, a fresh color palette, and a user-friendly interface.
 The app displays daily inspiration, categorized quote lists, and supports notifications.

 ---